 Baking soda is a natural remedy for mouth sores that can help to reduce inflammation and balance the ph level of your mouth.
 You can make a mouthwash with one-half teaspoon of baking soda mixed with one cup of water.

 Gargle with this mixture for 20 seconds before spitting it out.
 Or you can also use hydrogen peroxide, a compound that releases oxygen and kills bacteria.
 A three-percent solution of hydrogen peroxide mixed with equal parts of water is also an effective treatment.
+A good gum regeneration toothpaste is formulated with antibacterial ingredients to kill harmful bacteria that cause gingival inflammation.
+This can help prevent the early signs of receding gums.
+Brushing your teeth for at least two minutes a day is important.
+It is also important to floss before brushing to ensure proper oral health.

 One advantage of baking soda is that it is gentler on the mouth than toothpaste.
 Today, there are specialised mouthwashes formulated by dental professionals and scientists with powerful ingredients that strengthen teeth and gums.
 They also reduce plaque and prevent gingivitis.